fcavallarin/htcrawl/docs/API.md

 Returns: &lt;Promise&gt;

 ## crawler.clickToNavigate(selector, timeout)
 Clicks on selector and waits for timeout milliseconds for the navigation to be started.
-Resolves when the page is loaded.
+Resolves when the navigation is completed.
 Returns: &lt;Promise&gt;

 ## crawler.waitForRequestsCompletion()